 “I knew I wanted to be in business, but I also love history and theatre,” Becca says (She’s been doing theatre since age four and has appeared in everything from Cats to Shakespeare’s Coriolanus).
 “So I just studied everything that interested me in addition to taking pre-business courses.
 I feel like studying other subjects helps give a student perspective before they come to business school.”

 But after she learned from a professor about the MAcc Valuation program, Becca says, “I realized that this is where I wanted to go with my career.”

-Now, she has her sights set on New York, but not on Broadway.
-She’s hoping to land a valuation internship there because, she says, “transaction services are where I’m going to use my experiences from the MAcc Valuation program.
+After completing the program, she had her sights set on New York, but not on Broadway.
+Becca accepted a position as an Equity Research Analyst at Goldman Sachs because, she says, “transaction services are where I’m going to use my experiences from the MAcc Valuation program.

 “There’s not another program like this in the country, so it’s a great opportunity.”